webplatform/docs-wpd/Project_Status/index.md

 * Compatibility tables should be automated and always current
 * API for external folks pulling content from WPD
 * Dependable and useful search
+* Analytics: we track campaigns, address serious SEO issues, provide metrics data on site and projects as required and defined

 ===Goals for content===
 It should be '''beta complete'''